microsoft/OpenAIWorkshop/scenarios/prompt_engineering/04_Fine_Tuning.md

 {"prompt": "Review: This is a scam.
 The product never arrived and the seller did not respond.", "completion": "Rating: 1 star"}
 ```

-You can use the OpenAI CLI or Studio to prepare, validate, and format your training data into a JSONL file that can be used for fine-tuning.
+You can use the OpenAI CLI or Studio to prepare, validate, and format your training data into a JSON file that can be used for fine-tuning.

 **IMPORTANT NOTE**:
-It is important to note that to expect better results than using Prompt Engineering, you will need to have a large and high-quality dataset that is relevant to your task or domain, usually a few hundreds high quality examples.
+It is important to note that to expect better results than using prompt engineering, you will need to have a large and high-quality dataset that is relevant to your task or domain, usually a few hundred high-quality examples.

 ---
 ## When would you consider Fine Tuning vs Prompt Engineering?